megawattka/kover/README.md

 class User(Document): # and subclassed from kover.schema.Document
     name: str = field(metadata={"description": "must be a string and is required"})
     age: int = field(metadata={"min": 18, "description": "age must be int and more that 18"})
-    user_type: UserType = field(metadata={"description": "can only be one of the enum values and is not required", "fieldName": "userType"})
+    user_type: UserType = field(metadata={"description": "can only be one of the enum values and is required", "fieldName": "userType"})

 @define # subdocument
 class Friend: # must not subclassed from kover.schema.Document